xukun-zhang/MeshGraphCNN/datasets/All_data/introduction.md

 ## 🧪 Suggested Use

-This dataset supports the training and evaluation of anatomical landmark segmentation algorithms on liver meshes, particularly under geometric deep learning frameworks such as **MeshCNN** and **MeshGraphCNN**.
+This dataset supports the training and evaluation of anatomical landmark segmentation algorithms on liver meshes, particularly under geometric deep learning frameworks such as **MeshCNN** and **MeshGraphCNN (Ours)**.

 ---

-If you use this dataset or annotation protocol in your research, please consider citing the corresponding publication.